Sour China-Australia ties hit talks over LNG deal, says Woodside | Headlines

 Australia on Thursday said China had stopped the import of all timber from the state of Victoria after customs officials said they had discovered pests.
 Australia's Agriculture Minister David Littleproud said the General Administration of Customs in China had informed the agriculture department that "all export of logs from the state of Victoria are suspended as of 11 November".

 The suspension notice was posted on the website of China's General Administration of Customs on Wednesday.
-It also said that Beijing had urged local customs in the southern region to further strengthen inspections on all Australian timber.
+It also said that Beijing had urged local customs in Guangdong province to further strengthen inspections on all Australian timber.
 Local customs must return or destroy timber shipments found with quarantine pests and not dealt with effectively, it said.

+"If the insects enter China, it will cause severe harm to Chinese agriculture production and ecological security," Wang Wenbin, a Chinese foreign ministry spokesman, said at a daily press briefing on Thursday.
+Chinese customs decided to halt the timber imports to curb the risk of plant epidemics, he said.

+Wang urged Australia to do more to improve ties and to “create a good environment and atmosphere” for practical cooperation between both countries.
+The Victoria ban comes a week after China halted timber imports from Queensland, and Chinese importers told media they had been called to a meeting and informally told by officials that Australian products would face increased customs inspections after Nov.
+6.

 - READ MORE ON: